 |Killer Clown Fills Souter's Space.|

 Will it be duly marked that The Donald's last act on this globe of sin was to retch lies?
 A curious legacy for the man who bragged he'd drain the swamp only to become its most notorious cayman.
 Not a surprising legacy for the most sedulous of the Birthers, the most obscene of the "Climate change is a hoax" pretenders, albeit the most successful.
-His quarry being bayou bound gators dragging their knuckles on the ground like so many Homo neandertalensis.
+His quarry being bayou bound gators dragging their knuckles on the ground like so many Neanderthals: "Trump's Chumps", as Bannon likes to refer to them (in private of course).
 For four decades he has enrapt them with coo and bellow, up and down the rust belt of what's still naively referred to as the Republick.
-Wherever the dispossessed gathered and the bilge of reactionary venom pooled and festered, and Baptist pastors sang the hymns of the sanctified to men who were weary and heavily laden with intractable debt, their wives as full of bile and boredom and as fecund as the shad, there the indefatigable Donald set up his traps and spread his bait.
+Wherever the dispossessed gather and the bilge of reactionary venom pools and festers, and Baptist pastors sing the hymns of the sanctified to men weary and heavily laden with intractable debt, their wives as full of bile and boredom and as fecund as the shad, there the indefatigable Donald sets up his traps and spreads his bait.

 He knows every country town in the South and West and can crowd even the most remote of them to suffocation simply by snapping his moral majority whip.
 The city dwellers, for the most part transiently bemused by him during the campaign, at the first stiff breeze saw right through the lack of substance of his thinly disguised buncombe and have now vowed to Resist! him.